da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 ## 2. Method

 We provide *local explanations*, which focus on an individual input.
-	* Given one data point, our method highlights the evidence on which a model bases its deciion.
+&nbsp * Given one data point, our method highlights the evidence on which a model bases its deciion.

+### <span style="color:gray">2.1 Perturbation based visual explanations </span>

+Perturbatuion based explanations can be defined as: